 If you know anything about the “five love languages”, it is not surprising that 23% of people feel loved and appreciated when given words of affirmation.
 You can do this both verbally and on paper.
 Deliver holiday cards to your neighbors — either through the community mail service, or in person.
 It is a great way to introduce yourself to others and engage them in a thoughtful way.

 Nothing builds friendships faster than listening to others and letting them be heard.
 People want to share their ideas and joys, their frustrations and concerns, and their interests with others, rather than be an invisible member of the community.
 People who gain a reputation as a good listener are never short of friends.
 (And being a good listener in the online social scene works just as well.)

 Making senior friends in Seattle

-Daystar is the best place for seniors to make friends in Seattle.
-Meet some of our residents and see the Daystar campus by scheduling a tour today:
+Daystar is one of the best places for seniors to make friends in Seattle.